jagilber-org/mcp-index-server/README.md

 Each instruction JSON now includes lifecycle metadata: version, status, owner, priorityTier, classification, review timestamps, and changelog.

+Alpha semantics (current): The server now preserves any governance fields you explicitly supply on add/import (version, owner, priorityTier, semanticSummary, etc.) without auto-bumping or overriding.
+Defaults are only filled for fields you omit.
+Previous automatic version patch bumps on body changes have been removed for simplicity and determinism.

 Supporting automation:

 - Lint: `npm run lint:instructions`